ernest75/MarsRoverNavigator/README.md

 ### Testing

 - **JUnit 5**: Modern testing framework for writing and running unit tests.
+- **JUnit 4**: Still used in combination with Paparazzi, which relies on it for screenshot testing.
 - **MockK**: Provides mocking capabilities for Kotlin, used extensively in unit tests.
 - **Paparazzi**: Enables screenshot testing without the need for emulators or devices.